Baked Maryland Crab Cakes: Easy Appetizer or Dinner

 Instructions

-What to serve with Bake Maryland Crab Cakes
+What to serve with Baked Maryland Crab Cakes

-Crab cakes can be filling, so they go well with sides that are a little lighter like corn on the cob and salads rather than heavy potato oriented sides.
-Here are a few recipes I like with them:
+Crab cakes can be filling, so they go well with sides that are a little lighter, like corn on the cob and salads rather than heavy potato-oriented sides.
+Here are a few recipes I like with these crab cakes:

 Nutty Coleslaw